 I currently have an agreement to give 50% of net profits (the money remaining after all the expenses of running a business have been taken care of) to One Girl, please refer to the Giving page on this website for more info about why I have chosen to partner with them.
-Throughout the year, I also match pad donations to the Asylum Seeker Resource Centre, Share the Dignity and Essentials 4 Women SA, depending on their supply levels.
+Throughout the year, I also match pad donations to the Asylum Seeker Resource Centre, Share the Dignity, Essentials 4 Women SA and the Rough Period depending on their supply levels.
 If their levels are low, I encourage people to donate.

-I pack all the orders myself twice a week and send them via Australia Post.
+We pack orders every day and send using Australia Post.
 It could be anywhere between 2 to 10 days depending on where you live in Oz.
 A tracking number will be emailed to you when the package has been sent.

-Tsuno pads are manufactured in an ISO 9001 2008 certified factory in China, which our director Roslyn Campbell has visited to view conditions.
-We are working with our suppliers to ensure compliance with SA8000 as it relates to health & safety, equal opportunities and diversity; ISO14000 as it relates to environmental management, all within the framework of an audit as part of Sedex membership.
-Please click here to view our ethical policy.
+Tsuno pads are manufactured in an ISO 9001 2008 certified factory in Shanghai, China.
+We work with our suppliers to ensure compliance with SA8000 as it relates to health & safety, equal opportunities and diversity; ISO14000 as it relates to environmental management, all within the framework of an audit as part of Sedex membership.

 Our tampons are produced by a factory in Slovenia, Europe.
 (I went on a trip there to visit the factory and discovered how absolutely beautiful that country is, seriously, google Lake Bled.)
 The manufacturer is one of the largest in Europe and supplies many, many brands you would recognise.
 The organic cotton is grown nearby in Turkey, Kyrgyzstan and Kazakhstan and is certified by the Global Organic Textile Standard (GOTS).